openconfig/featureprofiles/feature/bgp/bgp_isis_redistribution/README.md

         *   /network-instances/network-instance/protocols/protocol/isis/levels/level/config/metric-style

 ### RT-1.28.1 [TODO: https://github.com/openconfig/featureprofiles/issues/2570]
-#### Redistribute IPv4 BGP to IS-IS using a policy matching a prefix-set
+#### Non matching IPv4 BGP prefixes in a prefix-set should not be redistributed to IS-IS
 ---
 ##### Configure a route-policy
 *   Configure an IPv4 route-policy definition with the name ```route-policy-v4```